 Indications

-Abacavir is an FDA-approved drug used to treat HIV-1 infection in conjunction with other antiretrovirals.
+Abacavir is an FDA-approved drug used to treat HIV-1 infection in conjunction with other antiretroviral drugs.
 Like other nucleoside reverse-transcriptase inhibitors (NRTIs), abacavir use is typically combined with other HIV medications.
-Abacavir is not recommended for use by itself.[1]
-It can be taken by mouth as a tablet or solution, and it is a treatment option in patients over the age of three months.[2]
+Abacavir is not recommended for use as monotherapy.[1]
+Abacavir can be taken by mouth as a tablet or solution, and it is an approved treatment option for patients older than 3 months.[2]
 Commonly, abacavir is dispensed with other HIV medications such as abacavir/lamivudine/zidovudine, abacavir/dolutegravir/lamivudine, and abacavir/lamivudine.[3]

 Mechanism of Action